-The School-Based Probation Supervision Program is based on the what-works and resiliency research (Latessa, Cullen, and Gendreau, 2002).
-The what-works research posits that effective programs (1) assess offender needs and risk; (2) employ treatment models that target such factors as family dysfunction, social skills, criminal thinking, and problem solving; (3) employ credentialed staff; (4) base treatment decisions on research; and (5) ensure that program staff understand the principles of effective interventions (Latessa, Cullen, and Gendreau, 2002).
-A meta-analysis based on 548 independent study samples, Lipsey (2009) reports that the major correlates of program effectiveness are a therapeutic intervention philosophy, targeting high-risk offenders, and guality of the implementation of the intervention, a finding that was consistent with the what-works research findings.
+School-Based Probation Supervision for High School Probationers thinking, and problem solving; (3) employ credentialed staff; (4) base treatment decisions on research; and (5) ensure that program staff understand the principles of effective interventions (Latessa, Cullen, and Gendreau, 2002).
+A meta-analysis based on 548 independent study samples, Lipsey (2009) reports that the major correlates of program effectiveness are a therapeutic intervention philosophy, targeting high-risk offenders, and quality of the implementation of the intervention, a finding that was consistent with the what-works research findings.
 As indicated earlier, the School-Based DPOs assess probationers with a validated assessment instrument, the LARRC (Turner, Fain, and Sehgal, Turner and Fain, 2006).
 The LARRC is based on the what-works research.
 Further, school-based DPOs enhance strengthbased training, including training in FFT and MST case management interventions.
-Also consistent with the what-works research is the school-based probation supervision program's call for case-management interventions that assess the probationer's strengths and risk factors, employ strength-based case-management interventions address both risk factors and criminogenic needs, employ evidenced-based treatment interventions, provide prosocial adult modeling and advocacy, provide post probation planning with the probationer and family by the school-based DPO, and use case planning services that emphasize standards of right and wrong.
+Also consistent with the what-works research is the school-based probation supervision program's call for case-management interventions that assess the probationer's strengths and risk factors, employ strength-based case-management interventions address both risk factors and criminogenic needs, employ evidencedbased treatment interventions, provide prosocial adult modeling and advocacy, provide post probation planning with the probationer and family by the school-based DPO, and use case planning services that emphasize standards of right and wrong.